-- in the acquisition of and subsequent reorganization and public offering of Metaldyne Performance Group Inc., a manufacturer of transmission, engine, driveline and safety components for passenger, commercial and industrial vehicles.
-We also advised on financing matters related to the acquisition.
+- in the acquisition, subsequent reorganization, public offering and $3.3 billion sale of Metaldyne Performance Group Inc., a manufacturer of transmission, engine, driveline and safety components for passenger, commercial and industrial vehicles.
+Also advised on financing matters related to the original acquisition.

 - in its $750 million leveraged buyout of HHI Holdings, an auto components supplier, from KPS Capital Partners.
 Also advised on financing matters related to the transaction.